alexk99/the_router/conf_options2.md

 TheRouter's HQoS implementation is based on the DPDK QoS Scheduler framework. http://doc.dpdk.org/guides-18.11/prog_guide/qos_framework.html#hierarchical-scheduler

+HQoS hierarchy includes 5 levels: port, subport, pipe, traffic class and queue.

+In TR each subport represents a predefined group of subscriber.
+A pipe represents a particular subsriber.

+Traffic classes (TC) represent 4 classes of traffic.
+A packet is classified to a particular TC based on the IPv4 ToS value.

+Each TC consists of 4 queues with id of 1 to 4.
+A packet goes to a particular queue based on the content of it's L3 header:

+	(ip src + ip dst) % 3

+Traffic shaping is performed on suport and pipe levels using the Token Bucket Algorithm.

+TCs of the same pipe handled in strict priority order.
+Queues of the same TC are serviced using Weighted Round Robin (WRR) algorithm according to predefined weights.

 ### hqos add profile

 Creates a hqos profile.